privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorInvalidJump.md

 ### EVM behavior

-Pop one EVM word `dest` from the stack, then go to `ErrorInvalidJump` state when one of the followings occurs:
+Pop one EVM word `dest` from the stack, then go to `ErrorInvalidJump` state when one of the following occurs:

 -  `dest` is not within code length range
 -  `dest` is a not `JUMPDEST` code , or data section of PUSH*